-PART I MEMBERS OF THE MANAGEMENT BOARD
+PART I MEMBERS OF THE MANAGING BOARD

-1. INTF ODUCTION 5
+1. INTRO DUCTION 5

 1.1 Scope 5

-1.2 Content and objectives, principles for the remuneration of the Management Board 5
+1.2 Content and objectives, principles for the remuneration of the Managing Board 5

-1.3 Validity and publication 6
+1.3 Validity and publication 5

 1.4 Review and update 6

-2. Rem uneration practices 6
+2. Remu neration practices 6

 2.1 General principles 6

-2.1.1 Term of management agreements with the members of the Management Board 6
+2.1.1 Term of management agreements with the members of the Managing Board 6

-2.1.2 Required modifications 7
+2.1.2 Required amendments 6

 2.1.3 Measures to mitigate the risk of conflicts of interest 7

 2.1.4 Terms applicable to the remuneration of the Company's employees 7

-2.2 Remuneration of members of the Management Board 8
+2.2 Remuneration of members of the Managing Board 7

-2.2.1 Fixed remuneration 8
+2.2.1 Fixed remuneration 7

 2.2.2 Variable remuneration 8

-2.2.3 Compensation granted to a member of the Supervisory Board by subsidiaries 11
+2.2.3 Remuneration for Supervisory Board mandates granted by subsidiaries 1

-2.2.4 Ancillary benefits which are not success-based 11
+2.2.4 Ancillary benefits which are not success-based 1

 2.2.5 Ratios and proportions 12

+2.2.6 Extended absence of Managing Board members 13

-2.3 Claims in the event of the termination of the management agreement with a member of f the
+2.3 Claims in the event of the termination of the management agreement with a member of the Managing Board 1 13

-Manag ement Board 14

-2.3.1 Performance, respectively contribution-based pension guarantees 14
+2.3.1 Performance-based/contribution-based pension commitments 13

-2.3.2 Severance 15
+2.3.2 Severance1 14

-2.3.3 Annual leave 16
+2.3.3 Annual leave1 15

-2.3.4 , , ,

-or is notified on short notice that he or she will not be reappointed 16
+2.3.4 Claims if a member of the Managing Board leaves the Company during the term of office or is notified on she that he or she will not be reappointed

-2.3.5

-2.3.6 Death benefits 16
+2.3.5 2.3.6 Other payments and benefits in connection with termination

-2.4 Deviations from the remuneration policy 17
+2.4 Deviations from the remuneration policy

-2.4.1 Occurrence of extraordinary circumstances 17
+2.4.1 Occurrence of extraordinary circumstances

-2.4.2 Proportionality and interference only to the minimum extent possible 17
+2.4.2 Proportionality and interference only to the minimum extent possible

-2.4.3 Competence and transparency 17
+۸ 2.4.3 Competence and transparency

-Α ppendi x - legal provisions 18
+Αs JUCHUIX - 1000 DECEMBER 1 . /